electricimp/reference/README.md

 -----------------
 All libraries must have their own folder (matching the library name) that contains the following files:

 - README.md - Include a description of the library, the author, a hookup guide (if required), and sample usage.
 - libraryName.device.nut (if device code is required) - The device code.
 - libraryName.agent.nut (if agent code is required) - The agent code.
 - Example folder (optional) - An example (if required).

-The **libraryName.device|agent.nut** should contain the classes/tables associated with the library, and a sample instantiation, if a more complete example (or sample appliation) is rerequired, it should be contained in an **Example** folder, with a similar structure to the library.
+The **libraryName.device|agent.nut** should contain the classes/tables associated with the library, and a sample instantiation, if a more complete example (or sample appliation) is required, it should be contained in an **Example** folder, with a similar structure to the library.

 Example Folder
 --------------